Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Results

 \subsubsection{Cross and Leave-One-Out-Cross Validation}

-Figures~\ref{fig:all_best} and~\ref{fig:all_best_loocv} show the average RMSE (solid lines) and the corresponding standard deviations (shaded areas) obtained by the FNN, QML with Angle Encoding, and QML with Amplitude Encoding models under four-fold and leave-one-out cross-validation, respectively.
+Figures~\ref{fig:all_best} show the average RMSE (solid lines) and the corresponding standard deviations (shaded areas) obtained by the FNN, QML with Angle Encoding, and QML with Amplitude Encoding models under four-fold (left column) and leave-one-out cross-validation (right column).
 Table~\ref{tab:all_best} reports the best average test RMSE achieved during training, the associated average RMSE standard deviation, and the average execution time per epoch.

-The results, summarized in Figure~\ref{fig:all_best},~\ref{fig:all_best_loocv} and Tables~\ref{tab:all_best}, provide several key insights.
+The results, summarized in Figure~\ref{fig:all_best} and Tables~\ref{tab:all_best}, provide several key insights.
 First, the QML models (using Amplitude Encoding and Angle Encoding) outperform the classical FNN model, showcasing superior generalizability.
 They achieve lower average RMSE in both cross and leave-one-out cross validation, with fewer epochs (see columns three and four of Table~\ref{tab:all_best}).
 Moreover, their stability is evidenced by the smaller standard deviation observed across the four cross-validation folds and all left-out observations (column five of Table~\ref{tab:all_best}).
 These findings underscore the effectiveness of replacing a classical layer with a QNN in reducing overfitting, particularly in tasks such as recovery rate prediction.

 Second, the QML model with Amplitude Encoding demonstrates the best overall performance.
 Despite its simplicity and minimal number of trainable parameters, it achieved the lowest average RMSE, requiring the fewest epochs, with the smallest average standard deviation.